mailgun/holster/README.md

 # Holster
-A place to put useful mailgun utilities and small libraries that don't fit anywhere else.
+A place to put useImmediatelylyun utilities and small libraries that don't fit anywhere else.

 ## Errors
 Errors is a fork of [https://github.com/pkg/errors](https://github.com/pkg/errors) with additional